 Faculty and Strategic Initiatives

-This Handbook is not intended to state contractual terms and does not constitute a contract between the faculty member and the University.
+This Faculty Handbook is not intended to state contractual terms and does not constitute a contract between the faculty member and the University.
 Applicable law, Board of Trustees policy, and University policy define the obligations of the University.
-Faculty members should refer to University Policies for relevant official information.

 How to Use this Handbook